jcockroft64/sierrahiking/README.md

 The Notes folder contains any free-form notes that we have.
 Significant emails or MacOS Notes can be stored here.

+The Tutorials folder contains instructions on various aspects of site and feature customization outside the scope of plugins.

 HikePages folder contains all the content for the individual hikes.
 The subfolders must start with a year, followed by the title.
 The content within a Hiking page must include, .jpgs, write-up, GPX, KML files, etc.